 The age we live in is no different.
 As we deal with the myriad changes of health care reform, we’re seeing, once again, a return to task-based practice.
-This time, however, it feels different to me.
-I’m heartened by the numbers of organizations that are embracing Relationship-Based Care and books such as See Me as a Person which address the need for nurses and other caregivers to be “in it” with their patients rather than merely ministering to their bodies.
+This time, however, it feels different to me in various ways.
+I’m heartened by the numbers of organizations that are embracing Relationship-Based Care.
+The publication of See Me as a Person is another example – it addresses the need for nurses and other caregivers to be “in it” with their patients rather than merely ministering to their bodies.
 As the next major societal shift in health care advances, whatever it is, the profession of nursing must continue to define itself.
 Society trusts us to do so, and our covenant requires it.

 Nurses must ask themselves some important questions: What exactly is it that must always be present in order for nursing to really be nursing?
 What is the actual core of nursing?
 What strengthens that core?
 And what must be present in order for that core to even exist?
 In short, what is the nursing imperative?

 I would ask you to mount your own inquiry, and come up with your own answers.
 Here are mine: